An editor points out the expendability of the word different:

 In most instances, however, the editor is correct in finding this use of different redundant.

-13 Responses to “Do You Really Need That “Different”?”
+13 thoughts on “Do You Really Need That “Different”?”

 I would argue the different in the first example could be useful.
 I read it as meaning three different towns, as opposed to three that were similar (since some towns are very alike, and some differ wildly) to test the tool in different environments.